Symptoms of Breast Cancer You Shouldn’t Ignore

 “Just as we're worried and aware about other aspects of health, like weight, exercise, or diet, it’s important to be self-aware of your breast health,” says Sean Edmunds, MD, an OBGYN at St. Mark’s Hospital in Salt Lake City, Utah.

-Breast self-awareness and unusual changes
+Breast self-awareness

-In years past, experts suggested women perform breast self-exams once a month.
-Research, however, has found that these exams don't reliably detect cancer in average-risk women, and lead to a greater number of false positives.
-Now, many official guidelines recommend breast self-awareness, or knowing what your breasts typically feel like.
+These days, many official guidelines recommend breast self-awareness, which means knowing what your breasts typically feel like.
 Having this baseline makes it easier to identify changes that could be signs of breast cancer.
 Guidelines vary on the value of having regular breast exams done, so talk to your healthcare provider (HCP) to make an informed decision together.

-The most common symptom of breast cancer is a new or changing lump, either in the breast or closer to the underarm.
-“Notice if you have a lump that's getting bigger, harder, or stuck in place,” says Edmunds.
-Lumps can present either with or without pain and can vary in size.
-While most lumps found in women between their 20s and early 50s are benign, it's important to rule out the chance of breast cancer if you discover anything abnormal.
+“Notice if you have a lump that's getting bigger, harder, or stuck in place,” says Dr. Edmunds.
+Lumps can appear either with or without pain and can vary in size.
+While most lumps found in women between their 20s and early 50s are benign (noncancerous), it's important to rule out the chance of breast cancer if you discover anything unusual.

-Abnormal skin changes are also important to note.
-These include itchiness, irritation, redness, scaling, swelling on part of the breast, pain, or dimpling.
-“If you're noticing any skin or tissue distortion where the skin's puckering in or there's any distortion in the natural contours of the breast, those are all abnormal things, and you should come be checked out," says Edmunds.
+“If you're noticing any skin or tissue distortion where the skin is puckering in or there's any distortion in the natural contours of the breast, those are all abnormal things and you should come be checked out," says Edmunds.
 Be aware of nipple skin changes that occur outside of pregnancy, as well, like discharge, pain, crusting, or color change.

-If you do feel or see anything abnormal, or are worried about sudden breast changes, schedule an appointment with your HCP.
+If you do feel or see anything abnormal or are worried about sudden breast changes, schedule an appointment with your HCP.
 They can evaluate changes and suggest a next step, which is typically imaging in the form of a mammogram and a breast ultrasound.

 Who is at greater risk for breast cancer?